miniboxing/miniboxing.github.io/arrays.md

 | 1'000'000     | 2328.43              | 1958.31  | 18.89%	|
 | 3'000'000     | 7625.75              | 6391.48  | 19.31%	|

-We get an average speedup of approximately 20%.
+We can observe an average speedup of approximately 20%.
+You can try it yourself by downloading the source file [here](exampleSources/arraysBenchmark.html).

 ## Conclusion